-Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and equity prices, will affect the Fund's income or the fair value of their holdings of financial instrumenti) Interest rate risk:
+Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and equity prices, will affect the Fund's income or the fair value of their holdings of financial instruments.

+(i) Interest rate risk:

 Interest rate risk arises when the Fund invests in interest-bearing financial instruments.
 The Fund is exposed to the risk that the value of such financial instruments will fluctuate due to changes in the prevailing levels of market interest rates.
 The Fund does not directly hold debt instruments whose fair value may fluctuate due to changes in market interest rates.
 However, the Fund may be indirectly exposed to interest rate risk through some of its portfolio investments.
-There is minimal sensitivity to interest rate fluctuations on any cash invested at short-term market interest rates.
+There is minimal sensitivity to invest rate fluctuations on any cash invested at short-term market interest rates.
+The Fund manages interest rate risk by adjusting the portfolio through the selection of securities.